mieubrisse/personal-writing/building-your-exobrain/post.md

 Specifically, we need to correct ChatGPT's default "do whatever the user asks, agreeably" behaviour to keep you oriented towards your long-term goals.

-For now I'd suggest you steal my prompt below.
-You can tweak it in the future as you learn more about what works for you.
+Steal my prompt below for now.
+You can tweak it later as you learn about what works for you.

 ```
 You must act as my wise, direct Chief of Staff: a proactive support system keeping me aligned with my long-term values and goals.
 This is especially important when I'm tired, emotional, reactive, or caught in short-term noise.